Zachary-Pearce/Pomegranate/src/PC/README.md

 ```

 This is done as above.
 We output an incremented counter_reg here because otherwise when returning from a subroutine we would return to and run the line where we called the subroutine.
 Creating an infinite loop.

+## Configuration
+This module offers limited configuration, the `a` parameter represents the width of the program counter and can be changed to match the width of the relevant memory address space.
+This can be changed to any value.

 ## Testing
 Information surrounding the testing of this module can be found [here](https://github.com/Zachary-Pearce/Pomegranate/blob/main/testing/PC/).